 New Jersey Personal Injury Lawyers

-It’s crucial to speak with a NJ injury attorney if a negligent person or business has injured you.
+It’s crucial to speak with a New Jersey injury attorney if a negligent person or business has injured you.
 You might have a valid injury compensation claim, and time is of the essence.

 Call Rosengard Law Group today at 856-284-6446 for a FREE NJ Injury Case Evaluation.

-We will review your injury case and determine if you are eligible to seek compensation for your medical bills, lost income, pain and suffering, and mental anguish.
+We will review your injury case and determine if you can seek compensation for your medical bills, lost income, pain and suffering, and mental anguish.

 What To Do If You Have Been Injured

 It will always be beneficial to gather evidence immediately after an accident happens.
-If you are able to, take pictures of the scene, the area around the accident, and noticeable physical injuries to your body.
+If you can, take pictures of the scene, the area around the accident, and noticeable physical bodily injuries.
 However, never place yourself at risk.

 If you have fallen at a place of business, make sure that you take pictures of the scene, if possible, and fill out an incident report with the management.
 Ask for information on where you can get medical care.

-It is essential to get medical care after any type of accident.
-Even if you feel that your injuries may be minor, you should have a medical exam.
-Many injuries do not show symptoms right away and you should protect your health and your legal rights by having a medical exam.
+It is essential to get medical care after any accident.
+Even if your injuries may be minor, you should have a medical exam.
+Many injuries do not show symptoms immediately, and you should protect your health and legal rights by having a medical exam.

-Failing to get immediate medical care gives the insurance company an opportunity to say that you were not injured in the accident or that the injuries were not serious.
-Your medical records from the accident will also provide you with evidence about your personal injury case.
+Failing to get immediate medical care allows the insurance company to say that you were not injured in the accident or that the injuries were not serious.
+Your medical records from the accident will also provide you with evidence about your injury case.

 If you or your loved one has been seriously injured in an accident, speaking with a New Jersey personal injury lawyer will always be beneficial.
 An injury lawyer can navigate the claim process on your behalf, securing the maximum compensation for your injury and losses.